-11. Other Parking Reductions
+13. Other Parking Reductions

 A reduction in the calculated parking requirement may be allowed as deemed appropriate by the Planning Board for the provision of features which reduce automobile dependence for the development.
-These features may include the provision of on-site dedicated parking space(s) to car-share vehicles, such as Zipcar...
+These features may include the provision of on-site dedicated parking space(s) to car-share vehicles, such as Zipcar, the provision of protected bicycle storage dedicated to building tenants, or the provision of monthly transit passes for tenants who do not drive.
 The provisions shall be appropriately scaled to the scale of the development and the requested reduction in parking.